 Subjects Facet:

-Wildlife refuges; Riparian forests; Tourism; Black Volta River; Hippopotamus
+Hippopotamus; Riparian forests; Black Volta River; Wildlife refuges

 The road leading from Ahenkro to Bongase parallels the Banda hills.
-Visible on the right side of the road are electrical lines and a pole.
-Electrification was recent at the time of these two photos.
+Visible on the far right (center) is an electrical pole.
+Electrification was recent at the time of this picture.
+The mountains near Jama on the north side of the Black Volta River are visible, center.
 North of Ahenkro, 16 June, 2009.